5 Flat Fee MLS Companies in Hawaii

 How would a Hawaii seller benefit from a flat fee MLS service?

 A flat-fee MLS service can help Hawaii home sellers cut costs while maintaining control over their sale.
-Instead of paying a real estate commission of 5% to 6%, sellers using this approach can eliminate the listing agent’s fee and pay a one-time flat fee.
-However, sellers are still responsible for the buyer’s agent commission and any additional services they choose to use.
+Instead of shelling out the traditional real estate commission of 5% to 6%, sellers using this approach can eliminate the listing agent’s fee and pay a one-time flat fee.
+However, to sweeten the deal, you may be compelled to still cover the buyer’s agent commission.

-This option works best for sellers with a desirable home in a strong market, those who prefer an FSBO sale, or those who don’t want to work with a licensed agent.
+This flat fee service option works best for sellers with a desirable home in a strong market and those who don’t want to work with a licensed agent.
 But while a flat-fee MLS listing can expand a home’s visibility, sellers must be ready to handle all aspects of the transaction themselves.

 Pros and cons of using a flat fee MLS listing service